1. Help Center

 Analytics over time

-In addition to looking at the analytics for each edition of your newsletter, you can also compare the performance of your newsletter over time by heading to the Analytics page.
-You can choose between looking at the full history of your newsletter, the last 10 sends, or set a custom range.
+In addition to looking at the analytics for each edition of your series, you can also compare the performance of your series over time.

-You’ll see statistics for whichever timeframe you select:
+• You’ll see statistics for whichever time frame you select:

 • Total sends – the number of editions sent